 Sometimes we Americans get a little obsessed with rules.
 But simmer down you guys.
 It’s just a thick beef stew with some wine in it.
 If you want to make it a little different than Julia, I will still sit with you at lunch.
 She even says in the preface to the recipe in her book: “As is the case with most famous dishes, there are more ways than one to arrive at a good boeuf bourguignon.”
 Let’s go wild my friends.

-- high quality, well-marbled beef (high quality doesn’t mean expensive)
+- High quality, well-marbled beef (high quality doesn’t mean expensive!
+I like chuck roast)

 The rest is just details.
 Oh you like details?
 Here they are!

 A good Beef Bourguignon starts out with pork.
 In France, they use lardon, which is kind of like thick bacon, except it’s not smoked.
 Most of the bacon and lardon here in the US is smoked, so Julia Child recommends blanching the bacon in boiling water for 10 minutes, to reduce the smokey flavor.

 I tried it and felt like I was committing an actual crime.
 The resulting bacon (after draining and frying for a few minutes) is pale and flavorless.
 I kept trying to steal bites, like I do whenever there is bacon in my kitchen.
 I would eat it and think “why did I just put this flavorless fat into my mouth” and then spit it in the sink.

 I’m sure it’s fine in a stew.
 You will still get lots of fatty flavor.
 But I just couldn’t do it.

 Instead, I used salt pork in my stew.
 This was my first time buying salt pork; it is cut from the same part of the pig as bacon (the belly) but is not smoked.
 Instead it is cured with salt, hence the name.
 It will give you that crispy, fatty flavor you want, minus the smokiness, which is closer to the flavor you would get in France.
 It’s delicious when fried and I couldn’t stop stealing bites.